eggdropsoap/questworlds-fvtt/README.md

 As an unexpected side effect, this simplicity also makes QuestWorlds-FVTT somewhat useful for playing earlier editions that use slightly different logic, modifier scales, and contest rules.
 Some easy optional support for ealier editions is provided.

 Note that **no font files are included in QuestWorlds-FVTT.** Rune *support* is included, but requires the GM to install their desired font files during world setup in the system settings panel provided.
-This is for simple copyright reasons: I do not have permission to distribute anyone's font files within QuestWorlds-FVTT.
+This is for simple copyright reasons: I do not have permission to distribute anyone's font files with QuestWorlds-FVTT.
 As a bonus, this means you can use your preferred fonts for runes.
 [Chaosium provides a very nice rune font][runefont] that you might enjoy.

 ## Bugs?

 QuestWorlds-FVTT is currently in a beta state.
 There may be bugs.
 There will probably be bugs!
-You can report bugs at the [issues page](https://github.com/eggdropsoap/questworlds-fvtt/issues) or by using the Bug Reporter module (which you can install from Foundry's list of modules).
+You can report bugs at the [issues page](https://github.com/eggdropsoap/questworlds-fvtt/issues) or by using the [Bug Reporter](https://github.com/League-of-Foundry-Developers/bug-reporter) module (which you can install from Foundry's list of modules).

 ## Future plans